SANGRAMLEMBE/Features_Preserving_Blurred_Image_Classification_Using_Large_Language_Model/README.md

 ### quickstart
 Features Preserving Blurred Image Classification Using Large Language Model takes as input an image and a human-written instruction for how to improve that image.
 The neural model performs all-in-one image restoration.
-Features Preserving Blurred Image Classification Using Large Language Model achieves state-of-the-art results on several restoration tasks including image denoising, deraining, deblurring, dehazing, and (low-light) image enhancement.
+It achieves state-of-the-art results on several restoration tasks including image denoising, deraining, deblurring, dehazing, and (low-light) image enhancement.